About DoubleNine Analytics.

 Acknowledgments

-DoubleNine Analytics builds on open-source research and data standards developed by the Nonprofit Open Data Collective (NODC), a community of researchers and practitioners working to make nonprofit data more accessible and useful.
+Built on open research and data standards developed by the Nonprofit Open Data Collective — a community of researchers and practitioners working to make nonprofit data more accessible and useful.